fefomanzur/FinalProyect_CIS1051/preposal.md

 I want to create a simple video game with a Balatro-like structure

-I was thinking of maybe doing a game where you are a starting farmer, and you invest your farm into having sheep because in this world
+  - I was thinking of maybe doing a game where you are a starting farmer, and your farm is focus into having sheep because in this world wool was very valuable.
-Wool was very valuable, so this will be a turn-based game, where the enemies are going to be the predators, so coyotes, hyenas, wolves, and so on.
+  - So this will be a turn-based game, where the enemies are going to be the predators, so coyotes, hyenas, wolves, and so on.
-I also want to add special events like storms, blizzards, or surprise attacks, and on the other hand good events that i have to think about.
+  - I also want to add special events like storms, blizzards, or surprise attacks, and on the other hand good events that i have to think about.
-Also, for the game's progression, I want to have upgrades like better fences, guard dogs, traps, or the ability to breed rarer sheep.
+  - Also, for the game's progression, I want to have upgrades like better fences, guard dogs, traps, or the ability to breed rarer sheep.

 ## If you plan to collaborate with one or two classmates, what are their names?